KxSystems/docs/docs/wp/space-weather/index.md

 The neural network method vastly improved results compared to the baseline model.
 Using this model allowed data from 2015-2017 to be used, compared to the baseline model which used 40,000 data points from 2015.
 The combined dataset for 1-hour prediction produced an increase in accuracy and total skill score of over 25% and 0.38 respectively.
 Predicting at 0.5-24 hour prediction times for the combined dataset, along with the Fort Churchill, Simpson and McMurray stations, also improved on the baseline results.
 Predictions produced high values for TSS regardless of prediction time, with all values sitting above 0.67.
 The combined model produced the highest TSS results with a value of 0.94 throughout.

 For 24-hour prediction, both accuracy and TSS results increased by an average of 27% and 0.39 respectively.
-We were therefore able to create a machine learning model, which reliably predicts phase scintillation events as far as 24 hours ahead.
+We were therefore able to create a machine-learning model, which reliably predicts phase scintillation events as far as 24 hours ahead.

 ## Author